key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/Readme.md

 ### DD4hep Geometry Information

-The ``MarlinDD4hep::InitializeDD4hep`` processor can be replaced by the ``k4SimGeant4::GeoSvc`` and the ``TrackingCellIDEncodingSvc`` the latter of which is part of the k4MarlinWrapper repository.
+The ``MarlinDD4hep::InitializeDD4hep`` processor can be replaced by the ``k4SimGeant4::GeoSvc`` and the ``k4Reco::TrackingCellIDEncodingSvc`` the latter of which is part of the k4MarlinWrapper repository.

 For example: